cooper/juno/doc/modules.md

 from joining a channel marked as registered-only (+r).

 This may be useful as an alternative to invite-only (+i) to prevent spambots from entering the channel while still allowing verified users to join.
+As such, an invitation allows unregistered users to join.

 Users may be marked as registered by logging into IRC services.
 Without some form of IRC services in use, this mode is probably useless.